 Applications will be considered from people of any race or culture.

 The minimum age for foster carers is generally 21 years.
+For mainstream foster care, 25 years is a guide unless they have had significant experience of working with children and young people.
 In exceptional circumstances, e.g. with some Family and Friends Carers, the minimum age may be reduced to 18.
 There is no specific upper age limit.

 10.6 Sexual Orientation